jsiek/deduce/Reference.md

 and `Y` is a proof of `Q`.

 Use `suffices` to transform the goal formula into a simpler formula.
-Thus, the `suffices` feature enable reasoning backwards from the goal.
+Thus, the `suffices` feature enables reasoning backwards from the goal.

 ### Example